 The TSO is also assisted by two Technical Support Specialists, Kevin Ho and John Shanholtzer, who serve as Eurofins TestAmerica's in-house instrumentation specialists, assisting laboratories with instrument configurations, maintenance issues and new method set-up.

-Mr. Neslund is the Scientific Officer for Eurofins Lancaster Laboratories Environmental, LLC.
+Mr. Neslund is a PFAS Practice Leader and Scientific Officer for Eurofins Environment Testing America.
 He is responsible for identifying and framing trends in analytical testing and equipment.
 He communicates the technical needs of the environmental market and our clients to the technical director in order to initiate new methodology for research and development.
-He accompanies ELLE’s sales team on client visits and gives presentations aimed to educate our clients.
+He provides technical presentations aimed to educate our clients.
 He was integral in our setup of method EPA 537 for the testing of PFAS compounds in various matrices.

 He has over 34 years of laboratory experience.
 He has a B.S. in Chemistry from the University of Pittsburgh (1982) and two years of graduate study credits in Organic Chemistry from the University of Pittsburgh (1982-1984).

 Ms. Ratcliff oversees daily operations of the PFAS, Specialty Services, and HR/MS groups.
 This includes the preparation and analysis of samples for dioxins and furans, PCB congeners, perfluorinated chemicals, and method development projects.

 Ms. Ratcliff provides technical expertise and guidance to her staff of trained chemists and coordinates daily workload prioritization.
 She provides technical guidance to project managers about upcoming projects and communicates these requirements to the chemists before the project begins.
 She assists in writing and preparing standard operating procedures and participates in audits.

 Christine has over 31 years of laboratory experience and has been part of our Management Team since 2016.